 Category 3 Hurricane Joaquin

 is giving the Central Bahama Islands a ferocious pounding as the storm moves very slowly over the islands.
-An Air Force hurricane hunter aircraft made three penetrations of Joaquin's center on Thursday morning, and found top surface winds of 125 mph.
-The central pressure held steady at 942 mb between the first two passes at 7:47 and 9:23 am EDT, but dropped to 939 mb at 11:20 am, so Joaquin is still intensifying.
-The hurricane had a large 36-mile diameter eye that was fully closed in their second pass through.
+An Air Force hurricane hunter aircraft made two penetrations of Joaquin's center on Thursday morning, and found top surface winds of 125 mph.
+The central pressure held steady at 942 mb between the two passes at 7:47 and 9:23 am EDT, so Joaquin may have paused in its intensification cycle.
+The hurricane and a large 36-mile diameter eye that was fully closed in their second pass through.
 Joaquin took advantage of wind shear

 that had fallen to the moderate range, 10 - 20 knots, on Thursday morning.
 Visible and infrared satellite loops

 show that Joaquin is a moderate-sized hurricane with impressive organization, with a solid core of intense eyewall thunderstorms surrounding a clear eye.
 Upper level winds analyses from the University of Wisconsin

 show that the hurricane has maintained an impressive upper-level outflow channel to the southeast, which allowed the hurricane's rapid intensification over the past 24 hours.
 Ocean temperatures in the region remain a record-warm